svelteuidev/svelteui/docs/src/pages/core/anchor.md

 <Demo demo={AnchorDemos.usage} />

 ## Usage with svelte-routing and other libraries

+To use Anchor with svelte-routing `Link` component and other similar components set `root` prop:

 <Box css={{pre: {bc: '$gray50'}, 'pre code': {color: '$gray900'}}}>
     <Prism language='svelte' code={routing} />